tbilodea/chaos-and-havoc/README.md

 # chaos-and-havoc
-Platform for connecting animators works with their fans
+Platform for connecting animators and their works with their fans